CristianoYL/raspberry-pi/docs/motd/README.md

+# MOTD

-Copy the `/etc/update-motd.d` folder content into the same directory on Pi and you'll get a nice login message (Message Of The Day) like this:
+Copy the [/etc/update-motd.d/](/pi/etc/update-motd.d/) folder content into the same directory on Pi and you'll get a nice login message (Message Of The Day) like this:

 ![nicer MOTD image](motd_example.png)